qbicsoftware-archive/dmqb-grp1-2018/README.md

 =============================
 >>>>>>> 3rd commit

-A command line validating tool for NGS file formats(fasta and fastq).
+A command line validating tool to parse and validate NGS file formats(fasta and fastq) in their applications.

 Motivation
 ======================

 Usually corrupted data creates big problems during analaysis.
 Reaching the desired result from analaysis is dependent on the quality of data set in the first step.
 Yet there are not enough tools available to validate the data sets.
 Although there are some format validators available for some file formats but yet they can not address the issue completely as neither each data format has a validator nor each existing format validator can validate more then one file format.
+As a good example of already existing validating tools one can name the FastaValidator software; that is designed exactly for fasta files and fastQValidator that can only validate the fastq files.

 In order to address this issue we created the __valifor__ that can validate the NGS file formats; fasta and fastq.
-Additionaly this tool designed in a fashion that can be exapanded easily for more file formats.
+Additionaly this tool is designed in a fashion that can be exapanded easily for more file formats easily.

 Table of Contents
 =======================